 The Gamecocks were last in the SEC in rushing offense last season, averaging just 121.2 yards per game.
 They also tied LSU for the most sacks allowed in the SEC (37) and ranked 105th nationally.

-Spurrier said he’s been too soft on soft play at South Carolina and that he’s turning up the intensity on everybody.
+Spurrier said he's been too tolerant of soft play at South Carolina and that he's turning up the intensity on everybody.

 That includes starting junior quarterback Stephen Garcia, who has really drawn the ire of Spurrier this spring.

 "I'm going to yell and scream and be a jerk," said Spurrier, who was known for throwing his visor at Florida.
 "I hope one or two players say, 'That Coach Spurrier is yelling at us all the time.'
 Nobody has said that lately.
 I'm going to try and be a little bit more of a jerk to some guys, because we've put up with too much soft play, put up with pitiful effort by some guys and put up with just not good team play."

 Heading into his sixth season at South Carolina, Spurrier has lost five or more games each of his first five seasons in Columbia.
 He's won more than seven games only once.

 Still, the 35 wins mark the best five-year run in South Carolina football history.